Inside: when life gets busy, it’s time to get back to basics with simple living.

 I break down this method in my free guide and workbook, Mindful Decluttering.
 It also includes practical advice, personal stories, and a troubleshooting guide to help you overcome your decluttering challenges!
 I’d love for you to subscribe below and get your free copy.

-One final way to simplify your life is to accept slow progress and let go of perfectionism; in doing so, you’ll clear unnecessary stress and replace it with a feeling of ease and wellbeing.
+One final way to practice simple living is to accept slow progress and let go of perfectionism; in doing so, you’ll clear unnecessary stress and replace it with a feeling of ease and well-being.

 Accepting slow progress means: setting realistic expectations, showing up consistently to take “small bites” out of big projects, and learning to appreciate the journey as much as the destination.